Rozzie Reads Poetry

 Rozzie Reads Poetry is a long-running monthly poetry series sponsored by the Friends of the Roslindale Library.
 The series is organized by a committee which includes Steve Babcock, Dorothy Derifield, Holly Guran (coordinator), Mary McCusker, Maureen McElroy, and Vivienne Shalom.
 The readings take place on Thursdays at 7:00 pm and are free.
 Refreshments are provided and voluntary donations are welcome.

 For several years, the readings had been held on Zoom.
-This continues (hybrid), and happily this fall, Rozzie Reads Poetry will again be live in the community room at Roslindale House (for map and directions, see below) with the exception of the January and February readings which will be Zoom ONLY.
+Happily this fall, Rozzie Reads Poetry will again be live only (no Zoom) in the community room at Roslindale House (for map and directions, see below) with the exception of the January and February readings which will be Zoom ONLY.
 At each reading there are two featured poets, followed by a lively open mic.
 Many find this a comfortable place to try out their recent work.
-For more information and for the Zoom link, contact Vivienne Shalom – no later than 6:30 PM on the day of the reading.
+For more information and for the Zoom link, contact Vivienne Shalom– no later than 6:30 PM on the day of the reading.

 Biographies of Our Next Readers